 Cases abound of devastation caused by suspected, and in some cases, known Fulani herdsmen from the serene surroundings of Jos in Plateau State, through the sprawling agrarian landscape of Benue state, to some tranquil recesses of the Niger-Delta.
 In most of the cases, conflicts were triggered by damage caused by the cattle of the nomadic herdsmen to the crops (and means of livelihood) of the communities they traverse.

-In April 2013, I was privileged to be part of the Good Governance Tour of the South-South geo-political zone with former Information Minister, Mr. Labaran Maku.
+In April 2013, I was privileged to be part of the National Good Governance Tour of the South-South geo-political zone with former Information Minister, Mr. Labaran Maku.
 On our way from Bayelsa to Delta state, in the Ohoror-Uweru community near Ughelli, we came across a gory incident that threw the convoy into panic mode.
 First we saw a couple of bulldozers deployed for road construction in flames.
 We saw women with children on their backs and scanty belongings on their heads running away from what as yet we knew not.
 Members of our crack security escort team were instantly dispatched to ascertain what was going on while we followed cautiously.
-Some of those in flight for fright that we questioned said some Fulani herdsmen had attacked the community in retaliation after their cow was killed by members of the community whose crops had been damaged by the herdsmen’s cattle.
+Some of those in flight for fright that we questioned said some Fulani herdsmen had attacked the community in retaliation after one of their cows was killed by members of the community whose crops had been damaged by the herdsmen’s cattle.
 I recall that some ‘wise’ aids promptly advised the minister to remove his cylindrical hat as his dressing might invoke the ire of the enraged community members if they identified him as a ‘kinsman’ of the perpetrators.

 Then we came to the centre of the community.
 Two young men were lying dead in the middle of the road.
 The head of one of them had been partially blown off by a high caliber weapon, presumably an AK47.
 Spectators and community members on the scene confirmed what we had heard from our fleeing informants.
 A short while later, when we stopped at the next gas station to refuel, some of the brave security men who had pursued the fleeing attackers recounted their mission and there was nothing to suggest that the attackers were mere hoodlums.
 That was three years ago.